Slovenia's Karawanken when it rains - TravelWorldOnline

 Therme Snovik in Slovenia's Karawanken

-After scientific investigations it turned out that the water actually has healing powers.
-The youth of Snovik created a small pond, which attracted more and more visitors.
-After the independence of Slovenia, several partners from Snovik and the surrounding area joined forces and started the construction of today's spa complex.
-In the meantime, the spa in the holiday resort with spacious apartments offers the best accommodation in the region and attracts visitors from Finland via the Netherlands to Israel.
-The perfect place to spend the rest of our rainy day there.
+After Slovenia gained its independence, several partners from Snovik and the surrounding area joined forces and began construction of the current thermal spa complex.
+Now, the spa, part of a holiday resort with spacious apartments, offers the best accommodation in the region and attracts visitors from Finland, the Netherlands, and even Israel.
+The perfect place, then, to spend the remaining hours of our rainy day.

 And who knows, maybe we will visit the region of Kamnik in Slovenia's Karawanken again to see the mountain pasture of Velika Planina?